baudren/NoteOrganiser/roadmap.md

 [ ] Document more.
 [ ] Improve keyboard shortcuts (ctrl instead of alt, etc).
 [ ] Ensure proper resizing at all times.
-[ ] Ensure proper key navigation at all times.
+[ ] Ensure proper key navigation at all times (sometimes ctrl+tab does not
+    switch between tabs)
 [x] Use py.test and qtbot module to test the individual functionalities.
     [x] replace calls to parent's methods by proper use of signal/slot [x] ensuring proper relative import for tests (for py27)